 Thank you, Liz and Sid, for your time.
 Any final thoughts?

 Burow (WeWork): It’s so nice to speak and discuss with a workplace strategy colleague.
 I would say: Pick up the phone and talk to colleagues at other companies, because sharing is really valuable.
 I really appreciate this conversation and all the conversations that are going on out there about this topic.

 Dhawan (CBRE): It’s great to have conversations with someone who is passionate about the future of work.
-We have some easily accessible resources, including a COVID-19 resource center where we share our thoughts, perspectives, and research from all over the world on a daily basis.
-The other is an agile real estate knowledge hub where we publish thought leadership specific to agility.
+We have some easily accessible resources, including a COVID-19 resource centre where we share our thoughts, perspectives and research from all over the world on a daily basis.
+The other is an agile property knowledge hub where we publish thought leadership specific to agility.
 Let’s keep the conversation going!

 Sidharth Dhawan is regional head of agile real estate, Asia Pacific, at CBRE.
-He heads CBRE’s delivery of comprehensive agile real estate strategies for occupiers, investors, and flex space operators.
-Dhawan and his team also develop tools and resources that help deliver optimized portfolios for occupiers, and differentiated, higher yield assets for investor clients.
-He has a background in real estate development, investment, and tech.
+He heads CBRE’s delivery of comprehensive agile property strategies for occupiers, investors and flex space operators.
+Dhawan and his team also develop tools and resources that help to deliver optimised portfolios for occupiers, and differentiated, higher yield assets for investor clients.
+He has a background in property development, investment and tech.